 ONE BIRTHDAY | 24 HOURS | 40 MILES | 40 DIFFERENT WAYS | NO MOTORS

-On October 25th 2019 I turn 40 years old.
-To celebrate a perfectly ordinary birthday I'd like to cover 40 miles, with each mile using a different form of non-motorised transport.
+On October 25th 2019 I turn 40 years old and to celebrate I’m going to cover 40 miles using a different form of non-motorised transport for each mile.

 At first though this might sound easy, right?
 40 miles isn't that far, after all.

-A mile on a bicycle, on foot or kayaking is easy.
-But then consider how many fast ways there are there to cover a mile.
-And what happens when these run out?
+A mile on a bicycle, on foot or kayaking might be easy.
+But then consider how many fast ways there are there to cover a mile, and then what happens when these run out?
 Swimming?
 Crawling?
 Roller blades?
 Skydiving?
 A wheelbarrow?!!

 Really?!
 You need to spend a bit more time on this website.
-I do random stuff for a living so this is just one more idea cooked up over a coffee (beer) that I decided not to forget.
-And plus, how cool is this day going to be?
+Somehow my life has ended up overrun by those zany ideas that we usually have in the pub and then discard the next day.
+So this is just one more idea cooked up over a coffee (beer) that I decided not to forget.
+And plus, how cool is this day going to be?!

 In addition to satisfying my own crazy, I'd like to make a really beautiful film about this project.
 I don't plan on doing much training so it's going to be an interesting battle of mind of matter, and many of the transportations will be thoroughly new to me.
 Unicycling?
 Halfbiking?
 Roller Skis?!
 I'd like to think the resulting film will offer encouragement and motivation for everyone out there to cook up a unique adventure of their own, if not to simply celebrate each birthday rather than worry about another digit on your age.